Data

 Highlights

-•The Business-Cycle Index increased 0.2% from December 2023 to January 2024.
+• The Business-Cycle Index increased 0.2% from January to February 2024.

-•The local unemployment rate for January 2024 was 3.1% in January 2024, unchanged from December 2023.
+• The local unemployment rate for February 2024 was 3.1%, unchanged from the previous month.

-•Inflation-adjusted quarterly wages were down by 1.6% in the third quarter of 2023 compared to the previous quarter.
+• Inflation-adjusted quarterly wage payments were down by 1.6% in the third quarter of 2023

 The College Station-Bryan Business-Cycle Index